gmholton/tss/consonants.md

 # Consonants

-The consonants are organized below according to the place of production in the mouth and their manner of production.
-Sounds on the left are produced toward the front of the mouth; sounds toward the right are produced further back in them mouth.
-For more information about the meanings of these terms see the [Technical Notes].
+The chart below shows all of the <span class="def">consonant</span> sounds of Tanacross.
+The [vowels]({% link vowels.md %}) are shown on a separate chart.

 Click on a letter below to learn more about that sound.

 <img src="{{site.baseurl}}/assets/images/c_chart.gif" border="0" usemap="#Consonants"  width="555"/>

-{: .info }
-> **Place and Manner**
->
-> Consonants are produced with an obstruction to the airflow.
-Consonants can be classified according to the place and manner of this obstruction.
->
-> Terms referring to place
->
-> * labial -- with the lips
-> * alveolar -- with the tongue on the ridge behind the fronth teeth; note that the affricate sounds begin at the alveolar place and the transition to another place
-> * dental -- with the tongue teeth behind the upper teeth or between the teeth
-> * lateral -- with the the tongue pressed against the ridge behind the teeth, but allowing air to flow around the sides of the tongue
-> * palatal -- with the tongue against the roof of the mouth
-> * velar -- with the back of the tongue pressed toward the back of mouth
-> * glottal -- at the glottis, or vocal folds
->
-> Terms referring to manner
->
-> * stop -- completely obstructing the airflow
-> * affricate -- a combination of a stop with a fricative
-> * fricative -- allowing air to flow roughly, with much friction noise
-> * sonorants -- allowing air to flow most freely, almost like a vowel
-> * voiced -- with the vocal folds vibrating
-> * voiceless -- without the vocal folds vibrating
+The consonant chart is organized along the two dimensions of place and manner of articulation.
+Place of articulation refers to where in the mouth the obstruction of air occurs.
+Sounds on the left of the chart are produced toward the front of the mouth; sounds toward the right are produced further back in them mouth.
+Manner of articulation refers to how much the airflow is obstructed.
+Sounds toward the top of the chart have more obstruction, while those toward the bottom of the chart have less airflow obstruction.
+See the [Technical Notes]({% link tech.md %}) for more information.